lifemapper/core/docs/developer/lmStandards.rst

 ******************
 #.
 Use style, naming, and coding conventions at
    http://www.python.org/dev/peps/pep-0008/ .
-We have several exceptions that we could change, especially if we create a new module, but for existing code it would require too much code modification.
+We have several exceptions that we may change in the future.
+Look at existing project code and follow standards in place.
+If big inconsistencies are discovered, bring it to the team's attention and we can decide on the course of action.
+Some known exceptions:

    #.
-Exception: indent 3 spaces (not 4)
+Indent 3 spaces (not 4)
    #.
-Exception: use mixed case as defined in the document (not lowercase with
+Use mixed case as defined in the PEP 8 document (not lowercase with
       underscores) for function and method names

 #.
 Read the following, but follow Pep 8 when there is a conflict.
 All these links provide good programming tips too.